 A similar process is in place for other open positions at UPS.
 If there’s an open tractor-trailer driver position, for example, UPS delivery drivers are first offered the chance to bid for that position.
 In fact, the majority of UPS’ management previously worked as drivers, the corporate representative told us.

 Because of UPS’ emphasis on promoting-from-within, it can take years to become a delivery driver.
 Openings are dependent on the facility, location, and retirement of current drivers, the representative said.
 This is likely not what job applicants want to hear, but, keep in mind, during peak seasons (like right before the holidays), UPS hires approximately 100,000 seasonal employees.
 Some of the temporary positions are for delivery drivers.
-While this is seasonal work, about 35 percent of seasonal employees become permanent hires after January.
+While this is seasonal work, about 35% of seasonal employees become permanent hires after January.
 Although, that doesn’t mean that if you’re hired as a seasonal driver you’ll be able to continue as a driver; you may be offered a position as a package handler.

+How long does it take to become a UPS driver?
 It can take years to become a UPS delivery driver because the company has a promote-from-within culture.
 You’ll likely have to start as a UPS package handler and work your way up to a driver.

 For the list of requirements for UPS drivers, see our article.